gregSWEN/WebCheckers/docs/DesignDoc.md

 * The Player can start multiple games at the same time and switch between the games.

 ## Application Domain

 This section describes the application domain.

 ![The WebCheckers Domain Model](domain-model.png)

+A list of Players will be in a menu after signing in.
 A Player will play a Checkers game, making the move using the pieces.
 The Game has a Board for the game to be played on.
 The Board is made up of Rows and Spaces, which the pieces will be stored on.
+The Player can then make a Move to progress the game.
+A Player can play multiple games at the same time and also get a hint during the game.

 ## Architecture and Design